 We live in a country that has an island of filthy rich class surrounded by the sea of poor.
-A country that is difficult to afford seeing the rise in expenses.
-The deep rooted patriotism doesn’t force most of the people to leave the country but forces them to live where they belong and make the best out of what’s available to them.
+A country that is difficult to afford to see the rise in expenses.
+The deep-rooted patriotism doesn’t force most of the people to leave the country but forces them to live where they belong and make the best out of what’s available to them.
 This might look like a shortcut to many but an ideal way of using limited resources.

-It depends, whether you live in a typical apartment or want to get more out of your it, the small space design ideas will come to your rescue.
+It depends, if you live in a typical apartment and want to get more out of it, the small space design ideas will come to your rescue.
 An ideal home would have a master bedroom, a guest bedroom, and a study room.
 If you are part of a large family, you will also want a room for the kids and one for your parents or in-laws.
 The only way to address all these needs is by multi-purposing each room.
-Here are few tips on how to utilise every square foot of space you have.
+Here are a few tips on how to utilize every square foot of space you have.

 Surfaces like mirrors and glass reflect light and make spaces look bigger.
 If your room seems small, hang mirrors on your walls, and furnish it with glass-topped tables instead of solid wood.
 Paint your walls in light, bright shades.
 Open display units or those with a glass front are ideal.
 But if you do need closed cabinets, opt for a light finish on their doors.
 Choose furniture that is slim and sleek in form.
 Overstuffed furniture, bold patterns, and those with thick arms and legs can make the room appear overcrowded.

-Full curtains and full length balcony doors make the room look bigger.
-So, hang curtains from the ceiling, rather than from the top of the window, to add height (and drama) to the space.
+Full curtains and full-length balcony doors make the room look bigger.
+So, hang curtains from the ceiling, rather than from the top of the window, to add height (and drama) to space.
 In narrow hallways, wallpaper can draw the eye away from the length of the space and create the illusion of width.